lukkeutgens/Homelab/proxmox/backups.md

 ## Rescuezilla Full Backup Steps
 Let's take a full backup off the Proxmox server as it is now.
 1. Download the Rescuezilla installer at their [website](https://rescuezilla.com/download)
-2. Prepare a seperate USB-stick for installing it to (Be aware!
+2. Get yourself a seperate USB-stick for installing it to (Be aware!
 The USB-stick will be completely erased)
 3. Download [Rufus](https://rufus.ie/) to write Rescuezilla to the USB-stick
 4. Start Rufus and select the following
     - Device: Select the USB-stick